sincity-x/discord.js-endpoints/README.md

-# Discord Self-Bot-Inspired Dashboard
+# Discord Multi-Bot-Inspired Dashboard

-A modern Discord control panel with a **self-bot-inspired UI**, while using an official Discord bot account for authentication.
+A modern Discord control panel with a **Multi-bot-inspired UI**, while using an official Discord bots for authentication.

 ## Features